burakkaraceylan/adata-logger/README.md

 - /CA **must** be mounted and **must** contain a file named **tsroot.crt** which will be used to validate the files signed by the timestamp server.
 - rsyslog.conf.d **can** be mounted to provide aditional rsyslog configurations.

+## Disclaimer

+**This is neither a secure nor an optimized way of logging.**

+This is merely an experiment that could be improved in many ways.
+Feel free to contribute.